hpfem/hermes/doc/src/installation/matrix_solvers/trilinos.rst

 Windows
 ~~~~~~~
+First of all - to build Trilinos, one needs CLAPACK (see the optional package in the library installation documentation).

 | Download the sources for the latest version from the `Trilinos page <http://trilinos.sandia.gov/download/trilinos-10.6.html>`__ and unpack them in some temporary directory.
 |
 | Go to the Trilinos source directory.
 |
-| In the following, replace {CLAPACK_DIR} with the full path to your clapack-3.2.1-CMAKE directory (where you installed CLAPACK as a Hermes's dependency) without any quotes.
+| In the following, replace {CLAPACK_DIR}, {TPL_BLAS_LIBRARIES} with the full path to your clapack-3.2.1-CMAKE directory and blas.lib filepath without any quotes.
 | Also, replace {CMAKE_INSTALL_PREFIX} with either your dependency root, or any other folder where you want to install Trilinos packages.::